Sustainable fashion: how to shop with an eco-aware stance

 ‘For those of you who are not familiar with the production process of a garment, you have your flat fabric laid out on the table, you have your pattern pieces—your sleeve piece, your front piece and your back piece—you lay them on the fabric, you cut around your pattern piece, you get your garment pieces and you put them together, but you are left with waste fabric,’ London-based designer Phoebe English explained in ‘Fixing fashion: clothing consumption and sustainability’, an environmental report submitted to the UK government in February 2019.
 The designer is a leading pioneer in sustainability.
 In August 2020, she was shortlisted for the Design Museum annual Beazley ‘Designs of the Year’ exhibition, with the ‘Nothing New’ collection, which featued a quilted jacket, produced from waste from a previous fashion collection, in itself non virgin material sourced in the label’s home city of London.

 In the UK, consumption of new clothing is estimated to be higher than any other European country at 26.7kg per capita.
 However, according to the Textile Recycling Association, it has one of the highest collection rates of used clothes in the world, thanks in part to charity shop networks.
-Look out for a host of burgeoning brands that incorporate deadstock, waste or upcycled fabrics into their designs, from Paris’ Marine Serre, whose brand is made up of 50% upcycled fabrics, London and Devon’s Wright Le Chapelain, who create timeless tailoring using denim and shirting sourced through homeless charity Crisis, Dutch Duran Lantink, who works with brands and retaliers like Ellery and Browns, to splice and dice surplus stock and materials into new silhouettes, plus London’s Ahluwalia and Copenhagen’s Ganni, who have launched a patchwork capsule collection created from deadstock leopard print fabrics and leathers.
+Look out for a host of burgeoning brands that incorporate deadstock, waste or upcycled fabrics into their designs, from Paris’ Marine Serre, whose brand is made up of 50% upcycled fabrics, London and Devon’s Wright Le Chapelain, who create timeless tailoring using denim and shirting sourced through homeless charity Crisis, Dutch Duran Lantink, who works with brands and retaliers like Ellery and Browns, to splice and dice surplus stock and materials into new silhouettes.
+For A/W 2021, Lantink’s collection film was visualised as a satirical salon show, with models sporting DIY deconstructed designs, which were auctioned off on the brand’s website after it was streamed.
+Also slook to London’s Ahluwalia and Copenhagen’s Ganni, who have launched a patchwork capsule collection created from deadstock leopard print fabrics and leathers.

 Analyse your ethics